Last Updated on

 USS Liberty Wreck Dive – Tulamben (Bali)

-The USS Liberty Wreck is one the most famous dive sites in Bali for good reason.
+The USS Liberty Wreck is one the most famous dive sites in Bali for good reason, and makes for one of the Ultimate Bali Diving experience, that you can think of.
 If you come to Bali and are an advanced diver, this one is a must!
 Some history on this ship – The Liberty was a United States Army cargo ship torpedoed by Japanese submarine I-166 in January 1942 and beached on the island of Bali.
 In 1963 a volcanic eruption moved the ship off the beach into the water, making it the dive site it is today – lying on a sand slope in 9 to 30 m of water.

 The wreck is approximately 130 m long with the shallowest part at about 5 m deep and the deepest on the other side of the wreck at about 30 m deep.